WarrenPitterson/B2B-Arrays/README.md

 - `git clone <url>` down this work as normal, nice and simple.
 - run `npm install` after pulling it down to grab all the node modules, this will be used for jest.
 - run `npm test` to fire up jest and run the tests, you'll see feedback in the console instantly.
+- if you want to debug your solution using console.log, you can put them in line in the function and see them in the console by by running `npm run debugger`

 # Don't
 - Modify any of the tests